Eli-BH/Twitter_Bot/README.md

 you can use multiple arguments, the bot will randomly choose one of the inputed queries every 5 likes.
 The functional arguments are

--auto \*requires additional arguments
+- auto \*requires additional arguments
--followers
+- followers
--followAll
+- followAll
--counts
+- counts
--unfollow
+- unfollow

 v 0.1 - change the 'auto_like()' function to any of the other functions to perform the operation. unfollow_nonfollowers(): unfollows all non following friends